Divij2601/Dynamic-RAG/docs/EVALUATION.md

 Any unhandled exception during graph execution increments the Failure Count.
 The error is logged with `app_logger.error()` and the query's response is recorded as `None`.

-- **Current value:** 0 (CLAUDE.md spec) / 17 (latest benchmark report — indicates a systemic failure affecting more than half the pipeline pass; root cause is Groq rate limit exhaustion during the run)
+- **Current value:** 0 (spec) / 17 (latest benchmark report — indicates a systemic failure affecting more than half the pipeline pass; root cause is Groq rate limit exhaustion during the run)
 - **What a non-zero failure count means:** Some metric values (especially Plane 2 and Plane 3) are computed over only the non-failed queries and may be artificially inflated.
 A benchmark run with > 10% failures should be treated as invalid and re-run after fixing the root cause.

 #### Estimated Cost Per Query